oliver-butterley/mathlib4-tactics/src/tactics.md

 Attempts to generate a `Nontrivial α` hypothesis.

-The tactic first looks for an instance using `infer_instance`.
+The tactic first checks to see that there is not already a `Nontrivial α` instance before trying to synthesize one using other techniques.

 If the goal is an (in)equality, the type `α` is inferred from the goal.
 Otherwise, the type needs to be specified in the tactic invocation, as `nontriviality α`.